 Some years ago, a mother and father, both professionals, did create a HEMS trust (Health, Education maintenance, and Support) for their minor child.
 Sadly, the parents were killed in a head-on car crash in Wading River.
 NY, thereby activating the trust.
 The trust plan paid for the child’s schooling and the child’s first apartment.
 The plan’s trustee had broad discretion to make those distributions to benefit the child, without going to the court for permission.

 If no trust plan were in place, the court would have acted conservatively, trying to keep all the child’s money amassed until the child turned 18.
 The trust plan avoided annual accountings to the court, requests to spend funds, and similar actions.
 Your trustee could be a family designee or an attorney.
-Remember, part of trust planning is to identify successors for trustees, as they may decease or become incapacitated during the life of the trust.
+Remember, part of trust planning is to identify successors for trustees, as they may decrease or become incapacitated during the life of the trust.

 Perhaps the greatest change in the past decade has been the pervasiveness of an individual’s presence online, and the acquisition of electronic assets.
 Federal laws and state laws may overlap concerning electronic assets.
 Distribution of Bitcoins and similar electronic currencies must be handled correctly.
 Turning off your LinkedIn profile, terminating your Facebook presence, and removing your photos from Snapchat all must be addressed in your estate plan.
 At Sheryll Law, P.C., we stay on top of the newest cases from the federal and state government, protecting you and your estate as situations change.